Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 It’s also a co-factor that is used to make important enzymes, including arginase and glutamine synthetase.

-These work as antioxidants in the body, helping fight free radical damage and lower levels of oxidative stress and inflammation, all of which can lead to issues such as heart disease or cancer.
+These work as antioxidants in the body, helping fight free radical damage and lower levels of oxidative stress and inflammation, which can lead to issues such as heart disease or cancer.
 This is why one reason why scientists now believe that manganese deficiency may be tied to higher risk for:

 • metabolic diseases